ttoivone/mediacapture-extensions/face-detection-explainer.md

 ### Metadata

 The first part of the API adds a new member `humanFaces` of type sequence of `HumanFace` into WebCodecs [`VideoFrameMetadata`](https://www.w3.org/TR/webcodecs/#dictdef-videoframemetadata) which provides information of the detected faces in the frame.
-In `HumanFace`, the member `id` is used to track faces between frames: the same `id` of a face between different frames indicates that it is the same face. `probability`, when not null, is the probability that the returned face is in fact a human face and not a false detection.
+In `HumanFace`, the member `id` is used to track faces between frames: the same `id` of a face between different frames indicates that it is the same face. `probability` is the probability that the returned face is in fact a human face and not a false detection.

 The member `contour` provides an arbitrary number of points which enclose the face.
 Sophisticated implementations could provide a large number of points but initial implementations are expected to provide four contour points located in the corners of a rectangular region which gives the face bounding box.
 If only a single point is provided, the point should be located at the center of the face.